opensim-org/opensim-core/CONTRIBUTING.md

 Now if someone changes the class structure later so that the Component's parent changes in the header file, the code in the .cpp file (which will have been long forgotten) will automatically change its behavior.

+### Holding onto Simbody resources in your component

+Many OpenSim components add something to the `SimTK::MultibodySystem` within the Component's `extendAddToSystem()`.
+For example, the `Delay` Component adds a `SimTK::Measure_<T>::Delay` to the `SimTK::MultibodySystem`.
+The `Delay` component must hold onto the `SimTK::Measure_<T>::Delay` and there are two mechanisms for doing so: the component could hold onto the `SimTK::Measure_<T>::Delay` handle, or it could hold onto a `SimTK::MeasureIndex`.
+Our convention is to hold onto the handle instead of the index whenever possible.

 ### Assignment operators in C++

 You should let the compiler automatically generate the copy constructor and copy assignment operator for your classes whenever possible.
 But sometimes you have to write one.
 Here is the basic template for copy assignment: